Brian Dooreck MD

 Quality of Life

-Quality of life is usually the main focus for addressing constipation, especially if hemorrhoids or anal fissures (tears) become aggravated.
+Quality of life is usually the main focus for constipation, especially if hemorrhoids or anal fissures (tears) become aggravated.
 Constipation should be treated with a high-fiber diet.
 Natural laxatives or enemas may be appropriate in addition to newer medications.

 Listen to your Body